Introduction to Subatomic-Particle Spectrometers: Overview of Subatomic Particles

 The hadrons are composed of quarks, of which (like the leptons) only six types are known.
 These are designated up and down, charm and strange, and top and bottom (see Table \ref{tab:quarks}).
 (For historical reasons, the top and bottom quarks are also designated by the alternative names truth and beauty; somewhat illogically, top and beauty are the names more commonly used.)
 Like the leptons, the quarks come in pairs with the members of a pair differing in electric charge by one unit.
 The up, charm, and top quarks have charge +2/3$e$.
 The down, strange, and bottom quarks have charge $-1/3e$.
 For each type of quark there exists a corresponding antiquark with opposite electric charge.

 Quarks are bound together into hadrons by the strong force.
-This is observed to occur in two ways: a quark can bind to an antiquark to form a meson or antimeson, and three quarks or antiquarks can bind together to form a baryon or antibaryon.
-Bare quarks, as well as combinations of quarks other than those just mentioned, have never been observed and are presumed to be forbidden by the laws governing the strong force.
-(The possible existence of hadrons made up entirely of gluons is a subject of current experimental investigation but has not been definitively established.)
+This is primarily observed to occur in two ways: a quark can bind to an antiquark to form a meson or antimeson, and three quarks or antiquarks can bind together to form a baryon or antibaryon.
+Bare quarks have never been observed and are presumed to be forbidden by the laws governing the strong force.
+The possible existence of hadrons made up entirely of gluons, four- or five-quark states, or hadron--hadron ``molecules" is a subject of current experimental investigation but has not been definitively established.\footnote{Of course, the deuteron may be considered a proton--neutron molecule.} Some recently established states are apparently composed of two quarks and two antiquarks, or possibly are ``molecular" bound states of two mesons in close proximity.
+Similarly, apparent ``pentaquark" states might be five-quark states or baryon--meson molecules.
+These discoveries may perhaps be the harbinger of a richer understanding of the bound states of quantum chromodynamics (QCD, the theory of the strong force).